Cognitive Biases

 Use when: Paste the original claim, the correction if one exists, and the current explanation or conversation that still seems influenced by the earlier version.

-Open prompt
+Open optional prompt

 Analyze the material below as a misinformation-residue scan.